GustafEnebog/sapperlot/README.md

 ### Further Testing

+  #### I have validated that:

+  - the dependent values (calcuated by the program based on user input) are correct
+  - That all combinations of selections runs as expectedly, e.g. category: opt 1 multirole_fighter -> opt 2.
+Regular expression (regex)
+  - data in the wrong form, e.g. decimal number inputed as a year,inputted is handled without causing program to crash

   #### I have tested that:

-  - All the values in the colours dictionary are displayed properly.
-  - The text colours in affected print statements are correct.
+  - Logo, welcome text and all printe statements work and displays correctly in terms of:
+    -color
+    -striklethrough
-  - The new line character “\n” in the print statements is working as expected.
+    -empty rows new row using the new line character “\n”
-  - The time sleep function is working and used to add delay.
-  - The feedback list is implemented correctly in chosen print statements.
+  - x.
+  - x.

 ### User Stories